-No wonder the disciples were confused - so many new and radical understandings to grasp in such a short, whirlwind time!
-We are blessed by God that we the opportunity to replay the events, to take the quiet alone moments, to absorb at our own pace the depth and significance of the message of reconciliation and forgiveness that Jesus proclaimed.
-Mix the quiet private times in with the noisy public times; celebrate and practice your faith walking humbly and doing justice, confessing with both your voice and your actions your faith in Jesus, the Christ, the Son of God.
+Mark's accounting of those moments is a bit rushed, but we are blessed by God that we have the opportunity to replay and reconsider those events, to take the quiet 'alone' moments, to absorb at our own pace the depth and significance of the message of reconciliation and forgiveness that Jesus proclaimed.
+We are blessed that we are able to mix our quiet private times in with the noisy public times; celebrating and practicing our faith walking humbly and doing justice, confessing and proclaiming with both our voice and our actions our faith in Jesus, the Christ, the Son of God, to whom we give all glory and honour.